-I've seen purple yams used in many Phillipino desserts here in Vancouver but I had never tried one myself.
+I've seen purple yams/sweet potatoes used in many Filipino desserts here in Vancouver but I had never tried one myself.
 A vegetable as a dessert?
-Hmmm not sure about that ;) But when the Daring Bakers issued us a challenge to bake with a vegetable I thought I'd finally take the leap.
+Hmmm not sure about that ;)

 |Love the colour!|

 |Roll the cake from the short end and leave half an inch of no filling at the |